liulei1009/liulei1009.github.io/participate.md

 layout: page
 ---

 Our work is made possible by research participants like you, who volunteer to take part in our studies.
-If you have questions about our work or want to [sign up]() to participate, [contact us](mailto:lei.liu@colorado.edu)!
+If you have questions about our work, feel free to [contact us](mailto:lei.liu@colorado.edu)!
 We'd love to hear from you.

 ### Children and families